postcss/postcss-simple-vars/README.md

 [PostCSS] plugin for Sass-like variables.

-You can use variables inside values, selectors and at-rule’s parameters.
+You can use variables inside values, selectors and at-rule parameters.

 ```pcss
 $dir:    top;